 In this example, you have explored the system behavior for the

 scenario_LC_15_StopnGo_Curved scenario, but you can use the same test bench model to explore other scenarios.
 This is a list of scenarios that are compatible with the

 scenario_LC_01_SlowMoving scenario_LC_02_SlowMovingWithPassingCar scenario_LC_03_DisabledCar scenario_LC_04_CutInWithBrake scenario_LC_05_SingleLaneChange scenario_LC_06_DoubleLaneChange scenario_LC_07_RightLaneChange scenario_LC_08_SlowmovingCar_Curved scenario_LC_09_CutInWithBrake_Curved scenario_LC_10_SingleLaneChange_Curved scenario_LC_11_MergingCar_HighwayEntry scenario_LC_12_CutInCar_HighwayEntry scenario_LC_13_DisabledCar_Ushape scenario_LC_14_DoubleLaneChange_Ushape scenario_LC_15_StopnGo_Curved [Default]

-These scenarios are created using the Driving Scenario Designer and are exported to a scenario file.
+Each of these scenarios have been created using the Driving Scenario Designer and exported to a scenario file.
 Examine the comments in each file for more details on the road and vehicles in each scenario.
 You can configure the

-HighwayLaneChangeTestBench and workspace to simulate these scenarios using the
+HighwayLaneChangeTestBench model and workspace to simulate these scenarios using the

 helperSLHighwayLaneChangeSetup function.
-For example, you can configure the simulation for a curved road scenario.
+For example, you can configure the simulation for a curved road scenario using this command.

 Enable the MPC update messages again.